citation-style-language/documentation/specification.rst

 accessed
     Date the item has been accessed

+available-date
+    Date the item was initially available (e.g. the online publication date of a journal article before its formal publication date; the date a treaty was made available for signing)

 container
-    ?
+    Deprecated; do not use

 event-date
-    Date the related event took place
+    Date the event related to an item took place

 issued
     Date the item was issued/published

 original-date
-    (Issue) date of the original version
+    Issue date of the original version

 submitted
-    Date the item (e.g. a manuscript) has been submitted for publication
+    Date the item (e.g. a manuscript) was submitted for publication

 Name Variables
 ~~~~~~~~~~~~~~

 author
     Author

+chair
+    The person leading the session containing a presentation (e.g. the organizer
+    of the ``container-title`` of a ``speech``)

 collection-editor
     Editor of the collection holding the item (e.g. the series editor for a